SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 * Environment variables
 * Custom providers

-To gain a better understand of the .NET configuration services you are encouraged to read the [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) documentation.
+To gain a better understanding of the .NET configuration services you are encouraged to read the [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) documentation.

 Steeltoe Configuration services adds to the above .NET list two additional providers:

- * CloudFoundry
+ * Cloud Foundry
  * Spring Cloud Config Server

 The following sections go into more more detail on each of these new providers.